Towards computing the rational homology and assembly maps of generalised Thompson groups: Conjugacy classes of finite cyclic subgroups in

-\end{proposition} \begin{proof} We claim first that the number of conjugacy classes of cyclic subgroups of order~$m$ equals the cardinality of the set $C(n,r,m)$ of the possible such that $k_m\neq 0$ and $\sum_{s|m}{s}k_s\equiv r \mod n-1$.
 The claim follows essentially from \cite[Proposition 4.2 and Theorem 4.3]{BritaConch}, but we briefly recall the argument here.
 The main idea goes back to Higman (see \cite{higman} and also \cite{WarrenConch}): one can prove that any finite subgroup $H\leq sV_{n,r}$ acts on a certain $n$-ary $r$-rooted forest by permuting the set of leaves $L$.
 That set of leaves can be split into transitive subsets, each corresponding to a particular type as a permutation representation, and at least one of the orbits must be faithful.
 The number of orbits of a certain type can be modified modulo $n-1$ just by passing to subtrees.
 This yields the same group, yet note that if some type does not appear it can not be created.
 Any other copy $H_1\leq sV_{n,r}$ of the same group is conjugate to $H$ in $sV_{n,r}$ if and only if, in both groups for each type, the set of orbits of that precise type is either zero in both, or non zero in both and congruent modulo $n-1$.

-In the particular case of a cyclic group of order $m$, the types of permutation representations correspond to the possible divisors of $m$, more precisely, to each $s|m$ we may associate the transitive permutation representation of length $s$.
-The number $k_s$ above refers to the number of orbits of length $s.$ The only faithful orbit has length $m,$ hence $k_m\neq 0.$ From the fact that our group is defined using an $r$-rooted forest we get $\sum_{s|m}{s}k_s\equiv r\text{ mod }n-1$.
+In the particular case of a cyclic group of order $m$, the types of permutation representations correspond to the possible divisors of $m$, more precisely, to each $s\mid m$ we may associate the transitive permutation representation of length $s$.
+The number $k_s$ above refers to the number of orbits of length $s.$ For this permutation representation to be faithful we need the condition that $\mathrm{lcd}(s_1,\ldots,s_t)=m$ that was used to define $A_m$.
+And from the fact that our group is defined using an $r$-rooted forest we get (\ref{card}).
+This proves the claim.